York City Testimonial Games and Benefits

 Football's authorities have to sanction all testimonials and would occasionally sanction a second testimonial for a player, such as Peter Lorimer who enjoyed testimonial's organised by Leeds either side of his spell with City.

-NB You'll note an almost complete lack of testimonials where York City have provided the opposition, City's trip to Scarborough for Harry Dunn's testimonial being an exception.
+NB You'll note an almost complete lack of testimonials where York City have provided the opposition.
+City's trip to Scarborough for Harry Dunn's testimonial (1974) and Whitby Town (Shane Bland, 2024) being rare exceptions.
 In 2008, Boldon inaugurated the Sam Bartram Cup, his daughter Moira flew from Canada to hand it over and City played Boldon in a friendly to mark the occasion.

 Name